idapgroup/xcode-localization-parser/README.md

    d.
 Fill in the service account details and click "Create".

    e.
-In the "Grant this service account access to project" section, add the "Editor" role for "Google Drive API".
-Click "Continue" and then "Done".
+On the "Service Accounts" page, find your newly created service account and click on the pencil icon to edit it.

    f.
-On the "Service Accounts" page, find your newly created service account and click on the pencil icon to edit it.

-   g.
 Go to the "Keys" tab and click on "Add Key".
 Select "JSON" as the key type.
 This will download the `credentials.json` file.

-   h.
+   g.
 Move the `credentials.json` file to the same directory as the script.

 4. **Grant access to the Google Sheet for the service account:**